-An atmosphere of quiet menace and tension, a nerve-wracking wait for the arrival of a train and the inevitable shootout that follows, a peaceable hero who in his hour of need finds himself increasingly abandoned by every ally until at last he stands alone against impossible odds: It’s easy to see why Delmer Devlin’s little-known 1957 Western classic 3:10 to Yuma regularly evokes comparisons to Fred Zinneman’s better-known High Noon.
+An atmosphere of quiet menace and tension, a nerve-racking wait for the arrival of a train and the inevitable shootout that follows, a peaceable hero who in his hour of need finds himself increasingly abandoned by every ally until at last he stands alone against impossible odds: It’s easy to see why Delmer Daves’s little-known 1957 Western classic 3:10 to Yuma regularly evokes comparisons to Fred Zinneman’s better-known High Noon.

 As he did in Shane, Van Heflin plays a subtly impotent homesteader whose life is complicated by the arrival of a virile man of action, in this case a charismatic rogue rather than a soft-spoken gunslinger.
 Heflin is the impoverished rancher Dan Evans; Glenn Ford plays against type as the charming outlaw Ben Wade, who falls into the hands of the law and must be escorted to justice before his gang can rescue him.

 From its opening scene, in which Evans is obliged to stand by and watch while Wade uses his cattle as a roadblock in a stagecoach holdup, 3:10 to Yuma subtly contrasts Evans’s uneasy sense of helplessness and passiveness with Wade’s decisive action.

 At the same time, there is a shared sense of social order between the two men, a basis for reasonable negotiation even between outlaw and citizen.
 “Those are my cattle,” Evans protests, and Wade equably acknowledges the legitimacy of the claim: “You’ll get them back in five minutes.”
 A few minutes later, Wade must co‑opt Evans's and his sons' horses to prevent them from riding for the law, but not without promising to release them as soon as he’s safely away.